Skip to main content

 # specifies the sync direction here again, because you can also react on change for fromHost

 # specifies how to sync back changes to the virtual cluster.
-If omitted will not sync back changes.
+If omitted does not sync back changes.

 metadata: